Someone-anon-coder/Python/ReadMe.md

   - [ ] Virtual Environments
   - [ ] Deploying to the Cloud (e.g., AWS, Heroku)

+## 📂 Directory Structure

+- **Code**: Contains the actual code files for each topic, categorized by folders.
+- **Explanations**: This folder includes markdown or text files explaining each program, code snippets, and concepts covered.
+- **Files**: This folder holds any input, output, or temporary files created or used during the program runs.

 ## 🚀 How to Contribute

 If you're following along and have suggestions or improvements, feel free to submit a pull request!
 I welcome contributions that can enhance the learning experience for everyone.